cube-js/cube/docs/content/Getting-started.md

 everything from simple counts to cohort retention and funnel analysis.
 [Read more about Cube.js Schema][link-cubejs-schema].

-You can generate schema files using the Playground.
+You can generate schema files using [Developer Playground][link-dev-playground].
 To do so, you can start the dev server from project directory like this:

 ```bash
 $ npm run dev
 ```

-Then go to `http://localhost:4000` and use the Playground to generate schema files.
+Then go to `http://localhost:4000` and use Developer Playground to generate schema files.

+[link-dev-playground]: /dev-tools/dev-playground

 ### Manually creating Data Schema files